WICG/dbsc/DBSCE/Overview.md

 From the deployment point of view there are two types of local key helpers: _private_ and _public_

-- _Public local key helper_: Expected to have a well-documented implementation and can be used by any Identity Provider (IdP).
+- _Public local key helper_: Expected to have a well-documented API and can be used by any Identity Provider (IdP).
 Typically owned by a provider different from the IdP, communicates with the IdP as defined in DBSC(E) protocol.
 - _Private local key helper_ : Is specific to an IdP.
 Can be only used by a specific IDP that owns the implementation and will have a private protocol to communicate with the IdP.
-Comes with either OS or built into the browser.

-Additionally, some _Local key helpers_ are classified as `well-known` (a special case of `private`) and will be **enabled by default** in a browser and/or a given IDP.
-A browser knows how to activate a well-known key helper without needing an admin-side configuration.

 The Local Key Helper is responsible for: